AdnanSharique/openai-ddib/README.md

 	| AZURE_STORAGE_ACCOUNT_NAME |  YOUR_AZURE_STORAGE_ACCOUNT_NAME | Your Azure Storage Account Name.
 Fetch it from the Azure Storage Account Name |
     | FORM_RECOGNIZER_KEY  | YOUR_FORM_RECOGNIZER_KEY         | Azure Form Recognizer Key, Fetch it from the Azure Portal |

-> **Note:**  The below code snippet shows how you can test the environment variables by configuring them locally inside pdfindexer.py.
-Please add the name of the services and keys after the word “or” for each respective variable.
+> **Note:**  Using the code snippet below, you can test the environment variables by configuring them locally inside pdfindexer.py.
+Please add the name of the services and keys after the word “or” for the respective variables.

  ![A portion of the Azure Portal home screen is displayed with the + Create a resource tile highlighted.](media/image_env_1.png)